 Ahnapee (Algoma) Record | Tug | Brooks | 1904-04-08 | 1 | Tug Brooks got out into the lake and found her nets with spoiled dead fish and damaged by their weight and the dirt accumulated in them. | |

-Ahnapee (Algoma) Record | Tug | Brooks | 1904-02-05 | 1 | The Brooks was caught in ice and disables her rudder. | |
+Ahnapee (Algoma) Record | Tug | Brooks | 1901-05-24 | 1 | Has been fishing out of Washington Harbor during the past two weeks and reports some good hauls. | |

-Ahnapee (Algoma) Record | Tug | Brooks | 1906-02-16 | 1 | The tug Brooks succeeded in making its way through the slush ice that had been driven in shore by the recent south easterly wind and got out to the fishing grounds on Monday. | |
+Ahnapee (Algoma) Record | Tug | Brooks | 1901-03-22 | 1 | The tug succeeded in getting to her nets early Sunday morning, forcing her way through the ice field. | |

 This database is a cooperative effort of the Wisconsin Underwater Archaeology Association (WUAA), the Wisconsin Historical Society (WHS), and the University of Wisconsin Sea Grant Institute.
 The project is spearheaded by WUAA member Russel Leitz, who helped develop a framework for the database and painstakingly combed through 54 years of the Ahnapee (Algoma) Record, 87 years of the Door County Advocate and 40 years of the Manitowoc Pilot for maritime news.
 The more than 50,000 references are the fruit of his labor alone.